kennyjoseph/cse474/_lectures/01_introduction.md

 ---
 type: lecture
 date: 2022-02-01
-title: Course Overview
+title: "1.
+Course Overview"
-tldr: "A weclome to the world of machine learning: the good, the bad, and the ugly."
+tldr: "1.
+A weclome to the world of machine learning: the good, the bad, and the ugly."
 thumbnail: /static_files/presentations/lec.jpg
 hide_from_announcments: true
 links: